-Assignment 1 and the Term Paper are to be generated using MS WORD and submitted in 'hard' copy to your Professor, and an electronic copy to the Relevant Turnitin Dropbox on Moodle.
+Assignment 1-3 and the Term Paper are to be generated using MS WORD and submitted to your Professor via Moodle.
 The electronic copies will be submitted to the Turnitin plagiarism detection service to check for Plagiarism (see STUDENT CONDUCT AND ACADEMIC HONESTY section at the end of this course outline).
 The professor is required to report all evidence of Plagiarism to the Dean.